imarc/handbook/strategy.markdown

    - Must be reviewed by Interactive Producer and an engineer before finalization
    - May also be reviewed on an ad hoc basis by UX, Creative, BizDev or others identified by Producer or Strategist

 (This is somewhat akin to a [Functional Specification](http://en.wikipedia.org/wiki/Functional_specification).
-However, it's not as detailed.
+However, it's not as detailed: we are not building the Space Shuttle, and there is room for improvisation. iMarc's developers have tremendous domain knowledge; it's important to let them exercise it.
 See also Joel Spolsky's [Painless Functional Specifications](http://www.joelonsoftware.com/articles/fog0000000036.html) series.)